 What is learning, anyway?
 According to Bransford et al. (2006), learning is, among other things, a social activity that happens in a particular context (could be setting-based such as school, work, or even in cultural context) and involves interactions between people.
 Thinking back, an essential aspect of my learning process has been human interaction.
 I believe that every person with whom I interact with could teach me something.

 As an introvert, however, my biggest challenge is the relatively limited amount of time that I am comfortable spending around people.
-My preference for one-on-one interaction with people might further decrease my chances of meeting as many people as I could.
+Furthermore, my preference for one-on-one interaction with people might decrease my chances of meeting as many people as I could.
 Although I no longer do now, I saw it as a hindrance for a long time.

 Sometimes, my reflection about human interactions leads to me welcoming incoming and possible interaction with other people with a hint of unsettling anticipation.